egormly/ComfyUI-EG_Tools/README.md

 The goal of this pack is to provide basic utility tools.
 This pack may grow over time as I see the need for basic nodes ComfUI does not provide (or are in bloated node packs).
 This pack does not require complex installation nor external packages.
 It is drop and go.

-Currently included:
+Currently included: *(scroll down to see screenshots of the nodes in this pack)*

-Smart switching - Multiple type switches allowing one or more data connections with selectable or default output.
+**Smart switching** - Multiple type switches allowing one or more data connections with selectable or default output.

-Image information and preparation (for Qwen Edit etc) - Basic information of an image and preparation for proper pixels for Qwen Edit.
+**Image information and preparation** (for Qwen Edit etc) - Basic information of an image and preparation for proper pixels for Qwen Edit.

+**Image Save and Image Browse nodes** (Addvanced and special use case nodes.
+See below for more information)

-Path Helpers -  Simple path setting, removing repetitive, error-prone wiring from complex workflows (like multi-step image and video pipelines) by centralizing things such as project paths and prefixes into simple, reusable nodes.
+**Path Helpers** -  Simple path setting, removing repetitive, error-prone wiring from complex workflows (like multi-step image and video pipelines) by centralizing things such as project paths and prefixes into simple, reusable nodes.
 This is particularly useful for hardcoding path in repetitive workflows.

-Get and Set Value nodes - Other providers have these, but this one offers a bit more, auto title set to the Key you deciee on and the information of what is being passed visually, so you can verify it.
+**Get and Set Value nodes** - Other providers have these, but this one offers a bit more, auto title set to the Key you decide on and the information of what is being passed visually, so you can verify it.

 ### Example Workflow: Universal txt2img (SD1.5 ↔ any other model)